cyn-8/soundphys/README.md

 ## things to remember

 * localscript should be placed in starterplayerscripts to work as intended
+* autodetection ignore list should be managed when the module is not running
+	* because autodetection is connected to instance creation, if the module is running when a sound is created, then by the time it is added to the ignore list, a sound table for it will likely have already been made
 * sounds cannot be added if they are not parented to a basepart or attachment
 * starts to lag at about 5000 raycasts per second (# of active sounds × refresh rate)
 	* sounds are not "active" when past max distance or when not playing

 <br>